Joshua-McGee/doks/Overview.md

 c) Database: Where user's updated profile and scheduling data is stored.

-d) APIs: Agenda is built API-first and can be connected to a wide variety of external scheduling and meeting applications, such as: Google Calendar, Outlook, Slack, Zoom, Teams, and so on.
+d) Agenda is built API-first and can be connected to a wide variety of external scheduling and meeting applications, such as: Google Calendar, Outlook, Slack, Zoom, Teams, and so on.
 Meeting data is then streamed from the connected source into Agenda to be processed and used to update user availability.
 Agenda can also be configured to send updated meeting information to selected sources, depending on the availability of their API connectors.

 ### Learn more